jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 ## Aims <a name="aims" class="anchor"></a>

-The overall objective of a silicon infrastructure is to **support the development of a verified ASIC design from RTL to GDSII**.
+The overall objective of a silicon infrastructure is to **support the development of a verified chip design from RTL to GDSII**.
 To make this more specific, I also define the following capabilities that should be supported as an overall philosophy of the approach that is explored in this note: